• Skip to primary navigation

 Instructions

 • In a large, nonstick skillet over medium heat, melt butter.
 Add frozen hash browns, onions, and bell pepper.
 Season with salt, pepper, and paprika, tossing to coat.
-Cook for 6-8 minutes undisturbed, or until browned on the bottom.
+Cook for about 6-8 minutes undisturbed, or until golden brown on the bottom.

 • Flip hash browns over in pan.
 Make four holes in the hash browns, then crack an egg into each hole.
 Reduce heat to low, cover, and cook for 2-3 minutes for a sunny side up egg (cooked egg whites and runny yolk), or 4-5 minutes for a fully cooked egg.